xsisol01/Digital-electronics-1/Labs/Project/README.md

 Github repository link : https://github.com/xsisol01/Digital-electronics-1/tree/main/Labs

 ### Project objectives
 The scope of this project was to create the lock system utilizing an Arty A7-100T board.
 The project, as per the initial assignment, consists of a 4x3 keypad, a 4-digit 7segment display, and a relay to control the door lock.
-We also implemented a Three-color-LED whose colors represent each state of the door ( Green for Opened, Yellow for Closing, Red for Closed).
+We also implemented a Three-color-LED whose colors represent each state of the door ( Green for Opened, Red for Closed).
 The 4-digit 7 segment display is located on a breadboard connected to the board via Pmod connectors.

 ### Hardware description
 Hardware used in this project: